antoloanto/appliedDScap/week5.markdown

 - [NYC Most Common Venues](https://github.com/antoloanto/appliedDScap/blob/master/week5source/4-nyc-common.JPG)
 - [Toronto Most Common Venues](https://github.com/antoloanto/appliedDScap/blob/master/week5source/1-Toronto-common.JPG)

-See the code [Here](...) at the DATA ANALYSIS - NYC Manhattan and the Toronto Downtown point --- INSERT LINK ---
+See the code [Here](https://github.com/antoloanto/appliedDScap/blob/master/AppliedDS_Capstone-BattleofNeighborhoods.ipynb) at the DATA ANALYSIS - NYC Manhattan and the Toronto Downtown point

 ### 4 Machine Learning
 Here the encoded data during the analysis are fed into the machine learning algorithm - K-mean Clustering - to group or segment the neighbourhoods.
 At the end, the neighbourhoods that have similar characteristics are grouped together.
 Thence the similarities and dissimilarities of the Downtown and the Manhattan are observed.